michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.7.9 - 09/21/2021 =
+- Fixed a bug that kept trying updating product elements for some non-existing products.
 - Fixed a bug that the wrong page title was displayed for the `Add Feed Unit` and `Add Unit by ScratchPad Payload` pages.
 - Fixed a bug that pop-up thumbnails sometimes got stuck when multiple of them are displayed at the same time.